Bouncyrock/TaleSpire-Beta-AssetRequests/README.md

+<h1>TaleSpire Beta Asset Requests</h>

 Hi, thank you for checking out The Beta Asset Request hub.

-This is intended to a place for the community to pressent wishes for tiles, props and miniatures.
-This could be extended content for current sets or completely new content.
+This place is intended for the community to present wishes for tiles, props, and miniatures.
+Requests could be extended content for current sets or completely new content.

-The way this works is, go to the [Issues] tab on top.
-Look through the current "Issues" to see if anything matches what you'd want to wish for.
-If it exists, you can add a [thumbs up Reaction] to the original message.
+The way this works is, go to the `Issues` tab on top.
+Look/Search through the current "Issues" to see if anything is matching.
+If it already exists as an entry, you can add a :thumbsup:[thumbs up reaction] to the original message.
 If nothing quite fits, file a new "Issue" and fill in the Template.

-We'll be sorting by the [thumbs up reaction] internally, so this is used to gague interest.
+We'll be sorting by the :thumbsup:[thumbs up reaction] internally, so this is used to gauge interest.

 Disclaimer:
-We do have a internal list of things we want to create, so things will not happen in the order of these requests.
-It will help us prioritize however, and deliver on some thing the community really wants.
+We do have an internal list of things we want to create, so the items on this list will be treated as wishes.
+It will help us prioritize, but it could also inspire us to push for things listed here.